MENU

 Chef Steph now lives in Tsawwassen, BC with her husband and two kids.
 Culinary skills abound in their household, "My husband is a Chef, he’s been in the industry for a long time and is currently an Executive Chef.
 He is my greatest supporter.
 Always taking the time to teach me."

 A Graduate of Vancouver Community College Culinary Program, Steph has worked across the industry in hotels, oil camps, restaurants, senior homes, and catering.
 After completing her Red Seal as a Cook she knew she wanted to do more with her Indigenous roots.
-She has hosted cooking classes and speaking engagements in her hometown and launched her own company, MRS B’S JERKY, which is a play on traditional caribou dried meat ‘Nilii Gaii’ but made with beef.
-She’s excited to explore more avenues in the promotion of Indigenous cuisine.
+She has hosted cooking classes and speaking engagements in her hometown, at the FAO in Rome, SXSW in Texas, and across the Lower Mainland.
+She also launched her own company, MRS B’S JERKY, which is a play on traditional caribou dried meat ‘Nilii Gaii’ but made with beef.
+She’s excited to find more ways to share and highlight Indigenous cuisine and culture.

 Indigenous Brands